andrewpr52/professional-website/README.md

-# professional-website
+# Andrew Rodeghero Website

-TODO:
+### TODO:
-  -add email contact form to "Contact" section
+- add email contact form to "Contact" section
-  -add ability to click on each app mockup image to expand it into a larger gallery view
+- add ability to click on each app mockup image to expand it into a larger gallery view